filecoin-project/filecoin-docs/reference/json-rpc/sync.md

----
-description: >-
+## Sync

 The Sync method group contains methods for interacting with and observing the lotus sync service.
----

-# Sync

-## SyncCheckBad
+### SyncCheckBad

 SyncCheckBad checks if a block was marked as bad, and if it was, returns the reason.

 Perms: read

 Inputs:

 ```json
 [